What do observant Orthodox Jews, Seventh-Day-Adventist Christians, and Muslims have in common? (And no, this is not the set-up for a punchline).

 So what amounts to an “undue hardship” allowing an employer to refuse a request for religious observance?
 It all depends upon the specific facts of the case and the jurisdiction of the court.
 Generally speaking, federal law is more employer-friendly, due to a Supreme Court case that defined “undue hardship” as an accommodation that imposes just a “more than de minimus” — or minimal — burden on the employer’s operations.

 In contrast, the NJLAD and related caselaw defines undue hardship more severely to include “accommodations requiring unreasonable expense or difficulty,” that result in an employee being unable to perform the essential functions of his or her designated job, or that require “unreasonable interference with the safety or efficient operation of the workplace.”

 Accordingly, NJ courts are likely to deem requests for religious observances “unreasonable” if they force the employer to hire replacement labor, suffer losses due to reduced productivity, or otherwise incur financial costs.
 With this in mind, employees seeking an accommodation for religious observances need to realize that they are not necessarily entitled to paid leave for such observances.
 Nor are they necessarily entitled to the exact accommodation of their choice.

 What counts as a reasonable accommodation for religious reasons?

 Instead, employees should accept accommodations that allow them to remain observant while minimizing the expense and disruption to the employer.
 Such accommodations may include:

 - working extra early or late hours to make up for time off;

 - taking unpaid leave for religious observances;

-- exhausting paid leave (such as vacation leave) for religious observances;
+- exhausting paid leave (such as vacation leave or personal time off) for religious observances;

 - swapping shifts with other employees to allow for religious observances.